Color Graphics Adapter: Hardware design

 The CGA card could be connected either to a direct-drive CRT monitor using a 4-bit digital (TTL) RGBI interface, such as the IBM 5153 color display, or to an NTSC-compatible television or composite video monitor via an RCA connector.
 The RCA connector provided only baseband video, so to connect the CGA card to a television set without a composite video input required a separate RF modulator.

 IBM produced the 5153 Personal Computer Color Display for use with the CGA, but this was not available at release and would not be released until March 1983.

 Although IBM's own color display was not available, customers could either use the composite output (with an RF modulator if needed), or the direct-drive output with available third-party monitors that supported the RGBI format and scan rate.
-Some third-party displays lacked the intensity input, reducing the number of available colors to eight, and many also lacked IBM's unique circuitry which rendered the dark-yellow color as brown, so any software which used brown would be displayed incorrectly.
+Some third-party displays lacked the intensity input, reducing the number of available colors to eight, and many also lacked IBM's unique circuitry which rendered the dark-yellow color as brown, so any software that used brown would be displayed incorrectly.